What is server security?

 Password expiry age should be set (60-90 days).
 This will reduce the likelihood of an attacker using leaked credentials.
-As per the latest NCSC guidance, this may not be needed in certain scenarios; however, you might have to show this in your plans for the sake of certain benchmarks.
+As per the latest NCSC guidance, One may not need this in certain scenarios; however, you might have to show this in your plans for certain benchmarks.

 - Set minimum password length

-Minimum password length (12 characters or more) will ensure that the credentials are protected against brute force attacks.
+Minimum password length (12 characters or more) will protect the credentials against brute force attacks.

 - Do not use dictionary words.

 Dictionary words are easily guessable and do not make for good passwords.
 Try to avoid repeating the characters in the same password.